Special Education Needs

 The SEN team provides assistance to these pupils, through early identification, specialist tuition and close liaison with Year Heads, parents, subject teachers and outside professionals.

 The SEN Team consists of:

-Clare Kenny (SENCO), Brenda Breen, Sharon O’Brien, Martin McGettrick, Claire Byrne, Andrea Gorman, Karen Watson and Mary McCarthy (SNA)
+Clare Kenny (SENCO), Brenda Breen, Sharon O’Brien, Martin McGettrick, Claire Byrne, Andrea Gorman, Karen Watson, Mary McCarthy (SNA) and Rosarii Murphy (SNA)